-St. Francis Neighborhood Center, in 2010, established a free summer youth development program called the Summer of Service Excursion.
+St. Francis Neighborhood Center, in 2010, established a summer youth development program called the Summer of Service Excursion (SOSE).
 To view a news report about the program, please watch this video.

-Summer of Service is free and held onsite at the Center during the summer months Monday through Thursday, 8:30 am to 5:30 pm with breakfast, lunch and snacks provided.
+SOSE is at no cost to youth and families and held onsite at the Center during the summer months Monday through Thursday,8:30 am to 5:30 pm with breakfast, lunch and snacks provided.

-A post-program survey showed that 69% of our youth reported that they liked coming to the summer program; 66% stated they felt safe; and, 79% said they were learning in the program.
+A recent post-program survey showed that the majority of our youth reported that they like coming to the summer program, feel safe, and that they are learning in the program.
 When asked the most important thing they learned from SOSE, youth said: “Being responsible, keeping the earth clean, healthy living, reading and writing better, learning new words, how to make friends for life, not littering, about bullying, math,” and more.

-Overall, an average of 50 disadvantaged youth living below poverty in the neighborhood of Reservoir Hill were served over the course of the eight week program.
+Overall, an average of 50 disadvantaged youth living below poverty in the neighborhood of Reservoir Hill are served over the course of the eight week program.

 In 2014, our prodigies made a video emphasizing the powerful aspects of the Summer of Service Program.
 You can watch it at the following link.